Use the Azure Managed Lustre CSI driver with Azure Kubernetes Service

 - An Azure account with an active subscription.
 Create an account for free.

 - A terminal environment with the Azure CLI tools installed.
-See Get started with Azure CLI
+See Get started with the Azure CLI.

-- kubectl, the Kubernetes management tool, is installed in your terminal environment.
-See Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Azure CLI
+- kubectl, the Kubernetes management tool, installed in your terminal environment.
+See Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster by using the Azure CLI.

-- Create an Azure Managed Lustre deployment.
-See Azure Managed Lustre File System documentation
+- An Azure Managed Lustre deployment.
+See the Azure Managed Lustre documentation.

-There are several options when deploying Azure Kubernetes Service that affect the operation between AKS and Azure Managed Lustre.
+When you're deploying Azure Kubernetes Service, several options affect the operation between AKS and Azure Managed Lustre.

 Determine the network type to use with AKS

-There are two network types that are compatible with the Ubuntu Linux OS SKU, kubenet and the Azure Container Network Interface (CNI) driver.
-Both options work with the Azure Managed Lustre CSI driver for AKS but they have different requirements that need to be understood when setting up virtual networking and AKS.
-See Networking concepts for applications in Azure Kubernetes Service (AKS) for more information on determining the proper selection.
+Two network types are compatible with the Ubuntu Linux OS SKU: kubenet and the Azure Container Network Interface (CNI) driver.
+Both options work with the Azure Lustre CSI Driver for Kubernetes, but they have different requirements that you need understand when you're setting up virtual networking and AKS.
+For more information on determining the proper selection, see Networking concepts for applications in Azure Kubernetes Service (AKS).

-Determine network architecture for interconnectivity of AKS and Azure Managed Lustre
+Determine the network architecture for interconnectivity of AKS and Azure Managed Lustre

-Azure Managed Lustre operates within a private virtual network, your Kubernetes must have network connectivity to the Azure Managed Lustre virtual network.
-There are two common ways to configure the networking between Azure Managed Lustre and AKS.
+Azure Managed Lustre operates within a private virtual network.
+Your AKS instance must have network connectivity to the Azure Managed Lustre virtual network.
+There are two common ways to configure the networking between Azure Managed Lustre and AKS:

-- Install AKS into it's own Virtual Network and create a virtual network peering with the Azure Managed Lustre Virtual Network.
+- Install AKS in its own virtual network and create a virtual network peering with the Azure Managed Lustre virtual network.

-- Use Bring your Own Networking option in AKS to install AKS on a new subnet on the Azure Managed Lustre Virtual Network.
+- Use the Bring your own Azure virtual network option in AKS to install AKS in a new subnet on the Azure Managed Lustre virtual network.

 Note

-Installing AKS onto the same subnet as Azure Managed Lustre is not recommended.
+We don't recommend that you install AKS in the same subnet as Azure Managed Lustre.

 Peering AKS and Azure Managed Lustre virtual networks

-The option to peer two different virtual networks has the advantage of separating the management of the various networks to different privileged roles.
-Peering can also provide additional flexibility as it can be made across Azure subscriptions or regions.
-Virtual Network Peering will require coordination between the two networks to avoid choosing conflicting IP network spaces.
+The option to peer two virtual networks has the advantage of separating the management of the networks into different privileged roles.
+Peering can also provide additional flexibility, because you can implement it across Azure subscriptions or regions.
+Virtual network peering requires coordination between the two networks to avoid choosing conflicting IP network spaces.

-Installing AKS into a subnet on the Azure Managed Lustre virtual network
+Installing AKS in a subnet on the Azure Managed Lustre virtual network

-The option to install the AKS cluster into the Azure Managed Lustre virtual network with the Bring Your Own Network feature in AKS can be advantageous where you want scenarios where the network is managed singularly.
-An additional subnet sized to meet your AKS networking requirements will need to be created in the Azure Managed Lustre virtual network.
+The option to install the AKS cluster in the Azure Managed Lustre virtual network with the Bring your own Azure virtual network feature in AKS can be advantageous in scenarios where the network is managed singularly.
+You'll need to create an additional subnet, sized to meet your AKS networking requirements, in the Azure Managed Lustre virtual network.

-There is no privilege separation for network management when provisioning AKS onto the Azure Managed Lustre Network and the AKS service principal will need privileges on the Azure Managed Lustre virtual network.
+There is no privilege separation for network management when you're provisioning AKS on the Azure Managed Lustre virtual network.
+The AKS service principal needs privileges on the Azure Managed Lustre virtual network.

-To enable the Azure Managed Lustre CSI Driver for Kubernetes, perform these steps:
+To enable the Azure Lustre CSI Driver for Kubernetes, perform these steps:

-Check the installation by optionally using an echo pod to confirm the driver is working.
+Check the installation by optionally using an echo pod to confirm that the driver is working.

 The following sections describe each task in greater detail.

 If you haven't already created your Azure Managed Lustre file system cluster, create the cluster now.
-For instructions, see Create an Azure Managed Lustre file system in the Azure portal.
-Currently, the driver can only be used with a existing Azure Managed Lustre file system.
+For instructions, see Create an Azure Managed Lustre file system by using the Azure portal.
+Currently, the driver can be used only with an existing Azure Managed Lustre file system.

 If you haven't already created your AKS cluster, create a cluster deployment.
-See Deploy an Azure Kubernetes Service (AKS) cluster.
+See Deploy an Azure Kubernetes Service (AKS) cluster by using the Azure portal.

 Note

-Skip this network peering step if you installed AKS into a subnet on the Azure Managed Lustre virtual network.
+Skip this network peering step if you installed AKS in a subnet on the Azure Managed Lustre virtual network.

-Consult Virtual Network Peering to peer the AKS virtual network with your Azure Manages Lustre virtual network.
+To peer the AKS virtual network with your Azure Managed Lustre virtual network, consult Virtual network peering.

 Tip

 Due to the naming of the MC_ resource groups and virtual networks, names of networks can be similar or the same across multiple AKS deployments.
-When setting up peering pay close attention that you are choosing the AKS networks that you intend to choose.
+When you're setting up peering, be careful to choose the AKS networks that you intend to choose.

 Connect to the AKS cluster

-Open a terminal session with access to the Azure CLI tools and log in to your Azure account.
+Open a terminal session with access to the Azure CLI tools and sign in to your Azure account:

 az login